davidgasquez/handbook/Curiosity.md

 - [Practice hunting for bugs](https://radimentary.wordpress.com/2018/01/29/hammertime-day-1-bug-hunt/?utm_source=pocket_mylist)!
 A bug is anything in life that needs improvement.
 Even if something is going well, if you can imagine it going better, there's a bug.
 - Knowing we really want is hard and takes effort.
 Explore yourself and your [[values]].
 - Experiment more!
 It is very very easy to do what comes naturally and never deviate from that.
 Break the pattern.
+- Consume content that is hard to produce.
+If the producer can spam the content, it is probably not worth your time.
+E.g: audiobooks vs podcasts.